mpdenisov/laravel_admin_module/readme.md

 ##Installation

+1.Change CACHE_DRIVER=array in env.

+2.Remove user table migration

-1.Install package
+3.Install package
 ````
 composer require rhinoda/admin_module
 ````
-3.Open your config/app.php and add the following to the providers array:
+4.Open your config/app.php and add the following to the providers array:
 ````
 Zizaco\Entrust\EntrustServiceProvider::class,
+Rhinoda\Admin\AdminServiceProvider::class,
 ````
-4.In the same config/app.php and add the following to the aliases array:
+5.In the same config/app.php and add the following to the aliases array:
 ````
 'Entrust'   => Zizaco\Entrust\EntrustFacade::class,
 ````
-5.Run the command below to publish the package Rhinoda And Entrust:
+6.Run the command below to publish the package Rhinoda And Entrust:
 ````
 php artisan vendor:publish
 ````
-6.Open your config/auth.php and add the following to it:
+7.Open your config/auth.php and add the following to it:
 ````
 'providers' => [
     'users' => [